An Encore for Esmé

 One rainy night, I swung by a local liquor store for a bottle of wine.
 As I left, I heard a melody from a voice I recognized, mixed with the patter of the rain and distant rumbles of thunder.
 I followed the sound, and it led to a dimly lit alleyway.

-And there she was.
-She was entertaining a small crowd of homeless men.
+And there she was, singing to a small group of homeless men.
 I stood back in the shadows as she sang.

 The men gave her a standing ovation, “Brava Esmé!” and then disappeared down the alleyway.
 Hearing my clap, she turned, somewhat startled.